Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Void Pen**: Whenever you deal poison, acid or necrotic damage, if the target has any temporary hit poins they take double damage.

-**Voids Embrace**: Whenever you deal poison, acid or necrotic damage, you can treat any 1 on the dice as a 6
+**Voids Embrace**: Whenever you deal poison, acid or necrotic damage, you can reroll ones and twos and must take the new result.

 ---